davidderaedt/CC-Extension-Builder-for-Brackets/README.md

 You can customize the default template from this extension source code, which you can see from the `Help > Show extension folder` menu.

-##Notes

-This extension leverages uses the `CC Ext CLI` to automatically deploy a ready-to-use extension template based on a `CC Ext boilerplate` (Standard).

 ###Live preview support